Easter Traditions and Their Origins

-When you hear the word "Easter," it usually conjures up a few unique images: dyed eggs, lambs, rabbits, and so on.
+When you hear the word "Easter," it usually conjures up a few unique symbols: dyed eggs, lambs, rabbits, and so on.
 Many old traditions have become wrapped up in Easter over the years, but where did they come from?
 If Easter, itself, is a Christian holiday, what does the Resurrection have to do with eggs and rabbits?

 Easter's Changing Date